N\'eron models of jacobians over base schemes of dimension greater than 1: Alignment is equivalent to flatness of closure of unit section in the relative Picard space

-Recall that $S$ is strictly henselian local.
-Let $p \in S$ be any point.
-Then all singular points on the fibre $C_p$ are rational points, and moreover all irreducible components of $C_p$ are geometrically irreducible.
-As such, we naturally obtain a dual graph $\Gamma_p$ of $C$, even though the residue field of $p$ may not be separably closed.
+Because of this, we naturally obtain a dual graph $\Gamma_p$ of $C$, even though the residue field of $p$ may not be separably closed.
 Similarly, we find that the labels on the graph $\Gamma_p$ can be defined in an analogous way to that used in the usual case, and moreover that these labels can be taken to be principal ideals of the Zariski local ring of $S$ at $p$ (whereas usually they live in the \'etale local ring).

 Given two points $p$, $q$ of $S$ with $p \in \overline{\{q\}}$, we have a canonical injective map